fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11a.md

 <div class="content">

-During this part you will build a robust deployment pipeline to a ready made [example project](https://github.com/smartlyio/full-stack-open-pokedex) starting in [exercise 11.2](/en/part11/getting_started_with_git_hub_actions#exercise-11-2).
+During this part, you will build a robust deployment pipeline to a ready made [example project](https://github.com/smartlyio/full-stack-open-pokedex) starting in [exercise 11.2](/en/part11/getting_started_with_git_hub_actions#exercise-11-2).
 You will [fork](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo) the example project and that will create you a personal copy of the repository.
 In the [last two](/en/part11/expanding_further#exercises-11-20-22) exercises, you will build another deployment pipeline for some of <i>your own</i> previously created app!

 There are 22 exercises in this part, and you need to complete <i>each</i> exercise for completing the course.
-Exercises are submitted via [the submissions system](https://studies.cs.helsinki.fi/stats/courses/fs-cicd) just like in the previous parts, but unike parts 0 to 9, the submission goes to different "course instance".
+Exercises are submitted via [the submissions system](https://studies.cs.helsinki.fi/stats/courses/fs-cicd) just like in the previous parts, but unlike parts 0 to 9, the submission goes to a different "course instance".

 This part will rely on many concepts covered in the previous parts of the course.
-It is recommended that you finnish at least parts 0 to 5 before starting this part.
+It is recommended that you finish at least parts 0 to 5 before starting this part.

 Unlike the other parts of this course, you do not write many lines of code in this part, it is much more about configuration.
-Debugging code might be hard but debugging configugations is way more harder, so in this part you need lots of patience and discipline!
+Debugging code might be hard but debugging configurations is way more harder, so in this part, you need lots of patience and discipline!

 ### Getting software to production

 Writing software is all well and good but nothing exists in a vacuum.
 Eventually, we'll need to deploy the software to production, i.e. give it to the real users.
-After that we need to maintain it, release new versions and work with other people to expand that software.
+After that we need to maintain it, release new versions, and work with other people to expand that software.

 We've already used GitHub to store our source code, but what happens when we work within a team with more developers?

 Many problems may arise when several developers are involved.
-The software might work just fine in <i>my computer</i>, but maybe some of the other developers are using a different operating system or different library versions.
+The software might work just fine on <i>my computer</i>, but maybe some of the other developers are using a different operating system or different library versions.
 It is not uncommon that a code works just fine in one developer's machine but another developer can not even get it started.
 This is often called the "works on my machine" problem.

 There are also more involved problems.
 If two developers are both working on changes and they haven't decided on a way to deploy to production, who's changes get deployed?
 How would it be possible to prevent one developer's changes from overwriting another's?